 A born and bred Tasmanian, Sue is committed to working with and for the communities in which she lives.
 She has been a member of a diverse range of Boards in Victoria and Tasmania including, in Victoria: South West TAFE, South West Local Learning and Employment Network, G21 Education Pillar and Marcus Oldham College, and in Tasmania: TL3 (Tasmanian Lifelong Learning), the Early Years Foundation, FarmBis State Planning Group Family-based Care North, Australian Rural Health Education Network and headspace Northern Tasmania.

-RDA Tasmania Deputy Chair, Mayor of the City of Clarence and President of the Local Government Association of Tasmania
+RDA Tasmania Deputy Chair and Mayor of the City of Clarence

 Doug Chipman is a 7th generation Tasmanian, who returned to the State after 36 years full-time service in the Royal Australian Air Force.
 His education started at Cambridge Primary School and he attended both Hobart and Launceston High Schools before joining the Air Force as a cadet in 1964.